Muscadine-Labs/Muscadine-Smart-Contracts/contracts/ERC20FeeSplitter-V2/README.md

 Use ERC20FeeSplitterV2 when:
 - ✅ You need to manage multiple payees (3+)
 - ✅ You need to change payees or shares over time
-- ✅ You want upgradeability for future improvements
+- ✅ You need owner controls for payee management
-- ✅ You need owner controls for management
+- ✅ You want a contract that cannot be upgraded (immutable implementation)

 **For simple, immutable 2-payee splitter, use [ERC20FeeSplitter](../ERC20FeeSplitter/README.md)**